CCR Rule Compliance Data & Information

 AEP will continue monitoring groundwater quality at all coal ash storage sites included in the program.

 We also will continue efforts to learn more.
 Where groundwater impacts are indicated, we will add sampling sites farther away from the storage site to better understand the extent of groundwater impacts.
-We also hope to sample water on neighbors’ property to confirm we are not impacting their wells.

 As of March 1, 2018, AEP Generation Resources Inc. no longer operates Cardinal Plant.
 Going forward, CCR-related compliance documents will be posted and maintained on the publicly available website of Ohio Electric Cooperatives – Buckeye Power.